-- 22A An entity shall explain its risk management strategy for each risk category of risk exposures that it decides to hedge and for which hedge accounting is applied.
-This explanation should enable users of financial statements to evaluate (for example): - (a) how each risk arises. - (b) how the entity manages each risk; this includes whether the entity hedges an item in its entirety for all risks or hedges a risk component (or components) of an item and why. - (c) the extent of risk exposures that the entity manages. - (d) - 22C When an entity designates a specific risk component as a hedged item (see paragraph 6.3.7 of NZ IFRS 9) it shall provide, in addition to the disclosures required by paragraphs 22A and 22B, qualitative or quantitative information about: - (a) how the entity determined the risk component that is designated as the hedged item (including a description of the nature of the relationship between the risk component and the item as a whole); and - (b) how the risk component relates to the item in its entirety (for example, the designated risk component historically covered on average 80 per cent of the changes in fair value of the item as a whole).
+22A An entity shall explain its risk management strategy for each risk category of risk exposures that it decides to hedge and for which hedge accounting is applied.
+This explanation should enable users of financial statements to evaluate (for example):

+- (a) how each risk arises. - (b) how the entity manages each risk; this includes whether the entity hedges an item in its entirety for all risks or hedges a risk component (or components) of an item and why. - (c) the extent of risk exposures that the entity manages.

+22C When an entity designates a specific risk component as a hedged item (see paragraph 6.3.7 of NZ IFRS 9) it shall provide, in addition to the disclosures required by paragraphs 22A and 22B, qualitative or quantitative information about:

+- (a) how the entity determined the risk component that is designated as the hedged item (including a description of the nature of the relationship between the risk component and the item as a whole); and - (b) how the risk component relates to the item in its entirety (for example, the designated risk component historically covered on average 80 per cent of the changes in fair value of the item as a whole).
-Disclose information to enable evaluation of the nature and extent of risks arising from financial instruments.

-For each type of risk, disclose the following qualitative factors:

-- (a) The exposures to risk and how they arise - (b) Entity's objectives, policies and processes for managing the risk and the methods used to measure the risk, and - (c) Any changes in the above.

-For each type of risk, disclose the following quantitative factors:

-- (a) Exposure to that risk, based on the information provided internally to key management personnel - (b) Other specific the disclosures required by paragraphs NZ IFRS 7.36-42 where applicable - (c) Concentrations of risk (if not apparent from (a) and (b) above).
+NZ IFRS 7.31 Disclose information to enable evaluation of the nature and extent of risks arising from financial instruments.
+NZ IFRS 7.33 For each type of risk, disclose the following qualitative factors: (a) The exposures to risk and how they arise (b) Entity's objectives, policies and processes for managing the risk and the methods used to measure the risk, and (c) Any changes in the above.
+NZ IFRS 7.34 For each type of risk, disclose the following quantitative factors: (a) Exposure to that risk, based on the information provided internally to key management personnel (b) Other specific the disclosures required by paragraphs NZ IFRS 7.36-42 where applicable (c) Concentrations of risk (if not apparent from (a) and (b) above).

-NZ IFRS 7.40, IG36 NZ IFRS 7.B17-B28 Disclose:

-- (a) A sensitivity analysis for reasonably possible changes in significant risk variables (profit or loss, and equity) - (b) The methods and assumptions used in preparing the sensitivity analysis - (c) Changes from the previous period in the methods and assumptions used, and the reason for such changes.
+NZ IFRS 7.40, IG36 Disclose: NZ IFRS 7.B17-B28 A sensitivity analysis for reasonably possible changes in significant risk variables (profit or loss, and equity) The methods and assumptions used in preparing the sensitivity analysis (c) Changes from the previous period in the methods and assumptions used, and the reason for such changes would be an increase of \$XXX (2023: \$XXX) or a decrease of \$XXX(2023: \$XXX).
+The gain or loss potential is then compared to the limits determined by management.

-Notes forming part of the consolidated financial statements For the year ended 31 December 2023 (continued)
+Notes forming part of the consolidated financial statements For the year ended 31 December 2024 (continued)